HolyBlackCat/cpp-tutorials/language/02_basic/04_variables_1.md

 Consider this expression: `(10 + 20 + 40) * (10 + 20 + 40)`.

-Spelling the repeating part twice manually isn't very convenient.
+Spelling the repeating part twice manually isn't convenient.
 You can make your job easier by using **variables**:

 ```cpp
 #include <iostream>